sucho-archiving/sucho-archiving.github.io/index.md

 ### SUCHO Meme Wall

-A dedicated team of volunteers has worked tirelessly to collect the many war memes created by Ukrainians across the internet.
-The SUCHO Meme Wall is a growing collection and we are looking for more contributions.
+A dedicated team of volunteers has worked tirelessly to collect the many internet memes created in connection with the war in Ukraine.

 [Visit the SUCHO Meme Wall](https://memes.sucho.org/){: .btn }